The Illusion of Performance: The Effect of Phantom Display Refresh Rates on User Expectations and Reaction Times: Discussion

 \subsection{Objective User Performance}

-We assessed the performance in the reaction task for each condition, measured in time per click trial.
+We assessed the performance in the reaction task for each condition, which was measured in time per click trial.
 Our statistical analysis did not reveal a significant effect between the conditions.
 Similar findings were reported in other studies, where no direct differences in objective performance were observed~\cite{kosch2022placebo, DENISOVA201956}.
 Thus, we were unable to support \textbf{H5}.
 Interestingly, in contrast, another study identified significant differences in gaming performance when presenting phantom latencies as network latency in shooter games~\cite{10.1145/3568444.3568448} or when using sham-AIs combined with nocebo conditions~\cite{kloft2023ai}.
 Potential placebo effects in objective game performance may be task-dependent and influenced by specific task-related designs or placebo display configurations.
-Future research should investigate the design parameters of placebo indicators and their impact on task performance.
+For example, changing the task design to include moving elements while using different refresh rates may change the objective task performance~\cite{10049694}.
+Future research will investigate the design parameters of placebo indicators and their impact on task performance.